MultiscaleHN/baler/ARCHITECTURE.md

 Cargo is a non-daemon command line application, which means that all the information used by Cargo must be persisted on the hard drive.
-The main sources of information are `Cargo.toml` and `Cargo.lock` files, `.baler/config` configuration files and the globally shared registry of packages downloaded from crates.io, usually located at `~/.baler/registry`.
+The main sources of information are `Baler.toml` and `Baler.lock` files, `.baler/config` configuration files and the globally shared registry of packages downloaded from crates.io, usually located at `~/.baler/registry`.
 See `src/sources/registry` for the specifics of